Jventoo/Portfolio/content/featured/Survival/index.md

 Blizzard's Unannounced Survival Game was a next-gen multiplatform multiplayer title targeting an incredible amount of AI and players all at once.

-On this title, I was responsible for helping build the AI creatures.
+On this title, I was responsible for helping build the AI creatures as a **gameplay AI engineer**.